Let’s start with some basic questions:

 - The amounts of each ingredient

 - Fillers or preservative in the supplement and whether you are okay with them

 - Dietary concerns including dairy-free, gluten-free, and GMO-free

 There are three primary supplements that I consume:

 - Protein – typically daily on non-workout days and twice daily on workout days

 - Creatine – typically twice during workout days

 - Omega 3 – every day

-Supplements can be beneficial for a variety of reasons, but I cannot stress this enough: do your research and talk with your physician before taking supplements.
-Also know that you do not have to take supplements to get the results you want at the gym.
+Supplements can be beneficial for various reasons, but I cannot stress this enough: do your research and talk with your physician before taking supplements.
+Also, know that you do not have to take supplements to get the results you want at the gym.
 It is more important that you eat a healthy diet and exercise regularly than take supplements.